- Get familiar with the layout

 You can also practice value betting without the use of real money.
 You do all the steps except confirm the bet.
 This is called “paper trading” and is good to learn without the risk of losing money on beginner mistakes.
 You will also get a good idea of what profits you can expect.
 If you’re a sports betting beginner, make sure you also read up on the different bet types you’ll come across at the bookmakers.

 6. Bet on well-known events and leagues

 If you’re a beginner you should stick to bet on the most common events and the biggest leagues.
 Some books might raise an eyebrow if the first thing you do is to bet a lot of money on an obscure low tier foreign league.

 Update your bankroll frequently, preferably every day.
 This ensures the kelly stake sizing is correctly calculated.
-You can adjust your current bankroll at the top of the main view in ValueBetting.
+You can adjust your current bankroll in the Options tab inside ValueBetting.

 Logging your bets gives you an overview of your running results compared to the expected value.
-Log your bets in the ValueBetting log book.
+Log your bets in the BetTracker.